AMOSSYS/OpenDTeX-Secure-Boot-DRTM/README.md

   transferred to the Linux kernel.

-### Description of the TLoader MLE
+### Description of the TLoader

-The OpenDTeX MLE, called TLoader, provides the following functionalities:
+The OpenDTeX MLE extension, called TLoader, provides the following
+functionalities:

 * The capability to extend the DRTM trust chain.
 * The secure banner, to allow explicit local attestation of platform